Eboubaker/animo/README.md

 anime wallpapers download and share your wallpapers built with laravel
 # installation
 copy this into your terminal/cmd
+> you must have php,composer and npm installed
 ```bat
 git clone https://github.com/ZOLDIK0/animo animo
 cd animo